rkillickdev/the-coffee-run/README.md

 In order to satisfy the goals outlined in the project strategy, I will implement the following features:

-* Allow user to enter username details in order to collect and redeem loyalty points on the order.
+* Allow user to enter username details so messages can be personalised throughout the order.
 * Present the user with a coffee price menu from which they can select their type of coffee.
 * Allow the user to select the type of milk.
-* Allow the user to select if they would prefer decaffeinated.
-* Allow the user to add 0.5, 1 or 2 sugars.
 * Select the quantity they would like of this particular coffee.
 * Provide the option for user to add additional items to their order before finalising.
+* Allow the user to remove items from their order.
+* Allow the user to edit the quantity of an item in the order.
 * Log time and date of order to base estimated pick up time on.
 * Provide the user with a finalised order summary, with order details, price, estimated pickup time and unique order reference.
 * Update the "orders" sheet with order data that can be used by the client to prepare the necessary coffee.